Winner of The Queen's Gold Medal for Poetry, 2021

 Grace Nichols’ poetry has a gritty lyricism that addresses the transatlantic connections central to the Caribbean-British experience.
 Her work brings a mythic awareness and a sensuous musicality that is at the same time disquieting.
 Born and educated in Guyana, Grace Nichols moved to Britain in 1977.
-I Have Crossed an Ocean is a comprehensive selection spanning some 25 years of her writing.
+I Have Crossed an Ocean is a comprehensive selection spanning some 25 years of her writing, from I Is a Long-Memoried Woman (1983) to Startling the Flying Fish (2006), plus a selection of her poetry for younger readers.
 Her later collections are not covered by this selection: Picasso, I Want My Face Back (2009), The Insomnia Poems (2017) and Passport from Here to There (2020).

 ‘Not only rich music, an easy lyricism, but also grit, and earthy honesty, a willingness to be vulnerable and clean’ – Gwendolyn Brooks.